zeelghori27012004/Applied_Forecasting_Methods/README.md

 taken from kaggle

 **Data format**
-The dataset used in this study, titled GlobalLandTemperaturesByMajorCity.csv, contains long-term monthly average land surface temperatures for major global cities, including Delhi.
+The dataset used in this study, titled GlobalLandTemperaturesByMajorCity.csv, contains long-term monthly average land surface temperatures for major global cities, including Delhi.
 Provided in CSVformat, the dataset comprises over 23,000 records and 7 columns.
-The key columns include the observation date (dt), average temperature (AverageTemperature), uncertainty (AverageTemperatureUncertainty), city, country, and geographical coordinates (Latitude and Longitude).
+The key columns include the observation date (dt), average temperature (AverageTemperature), uncertainty (AverageTemperatureUncertainty), city, country, and geographical coordinates (Latitude and Longitude).
 The average temperature is recorded in degrees Celsius.

 **Data Resolution and Granularity**
 Temperature values are recorded at a monthly resolution,